 1. Although AlphaBASIC is a compiler, it incorporates the best features of an interactive interpreter as well.
 It accomplishes this by allowing you to use BASIC in two different modes: you can either use BASIC in compiler mode (as a traditional compiler) or you can use BASIC in interactive mode (simulating the operation of an interactive interpreter).
 To use BASIC in compiler mode, create your program using one of the system text editors.
 You may then compile that program from AMOS command level by using the COMPIL command.
 To run the compiled program, use the system RUN command.
 (COMPIL is the compiler portion of AlphaBASIC; RUN is the AlphaBASIC run-time package.)
+Note that at no time in this process do you "ente: BASIC; that is, you are operating at AMOS command level when you compile and execute the program, and you cannot enter direct commands to BASIC except through your program.

-Note that at no time in this process To use AlphaBASIC in interactive mode, enter AlphaBASIC by using the system BASIC command.
+To use AlphaBASIC in interactive mode, enter AlphaBASIC by using the system BASIC command.
 You are now communicating with AlphaBASIC (that is, you are "in BASIC"), and can type in your program, load in an existing program, or enter individual statements to be executed directly.
 (The BASIC command loads into memory both the compiler and run-time package portions of AlphaBASIC.)
 In interactive mode, AlphaBASIC simulates an interactive interpreter by compiling each line of your program as you enter it, giving you immediate feedback if an error occurs.